 Real estate is recorded at cost less accumulated depreciation.
 Depreciation is computed on the straight-line basis over the estimated useful lives of the assets.
-The Company generally uses a 30-year estimated life for buildings acquired and structural and land improvements (including site development), a ten-year estimated life for building upgrades and a five-year estimated life for furniture, fixtures and equipment.
+The Company generally uses a 30-year estimated life for buildings and structural and land improvements acquired (including site development), a tenyear estimated life for building upgrades, a five-year estimated life for furniture, fixtures and equipment and a one-year life for acquired in-place leases.
 New rental units are generally depreciated using a 20-year estimated life from each model year down to a salvage value of 40% of the original costs.
 Used rental units are generally depreciated based on the estimated life of the unit with no estimated salvage value.